Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 It is commonly mentioned that to manipulate is to decide on.

-What we select for science and technology at the moment, will form our future.
+What we select for science and technology at present, will form our future.

 The second to behave is now.